aakashs07/aakashs07.github.io/index.md

 During this year, I worked on revisiting a few concepts of deep learning.
 I completed a few courses on Coursera.
 Andrew Ng has been a great resource and has put a lot efforts in democratizing AI.
 Kudos to him!!

-I did not update this section of my page as I was busy working on developing a portfolio of NLP projects.
+Please note that I did not update this section of my page as I was busy working on developing a portfolio of NLP projects.
 Check _[this](https://github.com/aakashs07/nlp_projects/blob/master/Twitter_sentiment_analysis_nb1_using_naive_bayes.ipynb)_ out.

 At Sykes Enterprises, I worked on a few projects that allowed me to apply the knowledge gained through these courses.
 I worked on exciting NLP projects, such as Keyword Extraction, fine-tune agent-customer call type predictions using BERT, and experiment with AI models for tasks, such as toxicity classification and face detection, using Tensorflow.js.